/* Style Definitions */

 register for TAS

-(This 3-day agenda is typical for Ottawa and Hilton Head events, though topics and speakers may vary slightly)
+(This 3-day agenda is typical for Ottawa and Hilton Head events.
+Topics and speakers

 Day 1 morning:

-• IT Trends - Virtualization, Server Consolidation, Unified Communication, Green Computing, Cloud Computing, SaaS, SOA, exposing myths.
+• IT Trends - Virtualization, Blockchain, Artificial Intelligence (AI), Internet of Things (IoT), Quantum Computing, Unified Communication, Green Computing, Cloud Computing, SOA, cybersecyrity, exposing myths.

 Day 1 afternoon: